dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 If you're using the legacy Semantic Layer, we **highly** recommend you [upgrade your dbt version](/docs/dbt-versions/upgrade-core-in-cloud) to dbt v1.6 or higher to use the new dbt Semantic Layer.
 Refer to the dedicated [migration guide](/guides/migration/sl-migration) for more info.
 :::

-1. Create new [deployment environment](/docs/deploy/deploy-environments#create-a-deployment-environment) or use an existing environment on dbt 1.6 or higher.
+1. in dbt Cloud, create a new [deployment environment](/docs/deploy/deploy-environments#create-a-deployment-environment) or use an existing environment on dbt 1.6 or higher.
     * Note &mdash; Deployment environment is currently supported (_development experience coming soon_)

 2. Navigate to **Account Settings** and select the specific project you want to enable the Semantic Layer for.